Stop Email Spam With Obscure.js (Hide Your Email Address From Spammers)

 How Does It Work?

-Obscure.js uses data-attributes on the <template> tag to generate email addresses and telephone numbers.
+Obscure.js uses data-attributes on the template tag to generate email addresses and telephone numbers.

-This is a great approach because the <template> tag is a non-semantic element designed specifically to render it’s content with Javascript.
-When Javascript isn’t available, the content in our <template> tag isn’t rendered and we get a quiet fail.
+This is a great approach because the <template> tag is a non-semantic element designed specifically to render its content with JavaScript.
+When JavaScript isn’t available, the content in our <template> tag isn’t rendered, and we get a quiet fail.

 Attributes